geopan/pyramid/readme.md

 ## Tradeoffs

 - The image tiling happens in parallel for a given level.
-This could be improved to both speed up the process as well as limiting the risk for spike in CPU consumption.
+This could be improved to both speed up the process as well as limit the risk for spike in CPU consumption.
-- There is risk that for really big images, like orthophoto, the memory suffers with this approach and I would concider using node stream interface instead.
+- There is a risk that for really big images, such as orthophoto, the memory suffers with this approach and I would consider using node stream interface instead.
-- I would add unit testing.
-Currently a single one to illustrate how to deal with Jest.
+- I would add a lot more unit tests.
+Currently there is a single one to illustrate how to deal with Jest.

 #### Help